Why Is It Called That?

 A Bigger, Bitterer Taste

 Since it's a bit like a watery espresso in terms of its ingredients, a lungo may sound similar to a Caffé Americano.
-However, its unique processing results in very a different flavor.
-Compared to an espresso has a less strong taste (because it is made with more water), but it also has more bitterness (because the extraction process takes longer and pulls more bitterness out of the grounds).
+However, its unique processing results in a very different flavor.
+Compared to an espresso it has a less strong taste (because it is made with more water), but it also has more bitterness (because the extraction process takes longer and pulls more bitterness out of the grounds).
 Compared to a Caffe Americano, it's more compact and (usually) stronger and more bitter.